deriv-com/deriv-app/packages/components/stories/select-native/README.md

 The native dropdown component is a fluid element, and it fills it's parent workspace.
 We use this component on mobile to have a native select.

+#### Supported events:
+- onChange
+- And all events that is supported on "select" tag

 ## Usage

 ```jsx